 Please see our player page for Ross Stripling to see projections for today, the next 7 days and rest of season as well as stats and gamelogs designed with the fantasy baseball player in mind.

-New to Draft?
+New to FanDuel?
 Scared of feeling like a small fish in a big pond?
 Well, be sure to read our content and subscribe to the DFSBot for your daily baseball plays.
-Just remember to sign up through us before you do.
+Just remember to sign up through us before jumping into the fray.
 It’s how we know you care!Please, blog, may I have some more?